ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 SHAP
 ----

-The SHAP paper (Lundberg-Lee 2017) is not clear in its definition of the
-\"SHAP values\" and its relation to LIME, so the following is my interpretation of their interpretation model.
+The paper that coined the term \"SHAP values\" (Lundberg-Lee 2017) is not clear in its definition of the \"SHAP values\" and its relation to LIME, so the following is my interpretation of their interpretation model, which coincide with a model studied in Strumbelj-Kononenko 2014.

 Recall that we want to calculate feature contributions to a model $f$ at a sample $x$.